-Management, including our Chief Executive Officer and Interim Chief Financial Officer, has assessed the effectiveness of our internal control over financial reporting as of December 31, 2013.
-In making this assessment, it used the control criteria framework of the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") published in its report entitled Internal Control-Integrated Framework (1992).
-Based on this assessment, management has determined that the Company's internal control over financial reporting is effective as of December 31, 2013.
+Management, including our Chief Executive Officer and Interim Chief Financial Officer, has assessed the effectiveness of our internal control over financial reporting as of December 31, 2014, based on the framework established in Internal Control-Integrated Framework issued by COSO (2013 Framework).
+Based on this assessment, management has determined that the Company's internal control over financial reporting is effective as of December 31, 2014.